 What is the European Union?

-Originally created in the early 1950's as the six member European Coal and Steel Community, the European Union has evolved into a twenty-seven member state democratic institution which plays a critical role in the daily life of almost five hundred million Europeans.
+Originally created in the early 1950's as the six member European Coal and Steel Community, the European Union has evolved into a twenty-eight member state democratic institution which plays a critical role in the daily life of almost five hundred million Europeans.
 The main goals of the European Union are:

 - To provide peace, prosperity and stability for its peoples;